Magnon damping and mode softening in quantum double-exchange ferromagnets: Introduction

 Although the ferromagnetic order is considered "trivial", with, e.g., simple Holstein–Primakoff magnons of \mbox{$[1-\cos(q)]$} dispersion, the excitations above double-exchange ferromagnets proved challenging.
 In the series of inelastic neutron scattering (INS) experiments on manganites \cite{Fernandez1998,Hwang1998,Vasiliu1998,Dai2000,Chatterji2002,Endoh2005,Ye2006,Zhang2007} unusual features, characteristic across the R$_{1-x}$A$_x$MnO$_3$ family, were found.
 For all densities $n$ the expected long-wavelength $q\to0$ quadratic Goldstone mode, $\omega(q)\propto q^2$, was observed.
 However, for shorter wavelengths, a sharp dispersion gave way to strong magnon decoherence and strongly $n$-dependent magnon mode softening.
 In the naive classical spin-wave consideration \cite{Ye2006,Zhang2007}, the latter required nearest-neighbor and not well-justified fourth-neighbor coupling (with vanishing second- and third-nearest-neighbor coupling) to reproduce the experimental dispersion.
-Various origins and approaches have been proposed to explain this behavior, e.g., phase separation and the presence of magnetic polarons \cite{Hotta2000,Dagotto2001,Koller2003,Neuber2006}, breakdown of the canonical double-exchange limit \cite{Solovyev1999}, non-Stoner continuum \cite{Kaplan2001}, spin-wave and $1/S$-expansion \cite{Wang1998,Vogt2001,Shannon2002,Schwabe2009,Frakulla2024}, and strong spin–lattice/orbital coupling \cite{Furukawa1999,Hotta1999,Hotta2000,Khaliullin2000,Hotta2001,Woods2001,Krivenko2004}.
+Various origins and approaches have been proposed to explain this behavior.
+Although the first-principle calculations can provide at least a qualitative description of "simple" metallic and half-metallic ferromagnets \cite{Gyorffy1985,Halilov1997,Irkhin1994,Sabiryanov1999,Coey2003,Katsnelson2008} it was suggested \cite{Oles1984,Filippetti2001,Medvedeva2001,Medvedeva2002} that Coulombic interaction might be important and effects beyond {\it ab initio} methods have to be considered.
+Other approaches included, e.g., phase separation and the presence of magnetic polarons \cite{Hotta2000,Dagotto2001,Koller2003,Neuber2006}, breakdown of the canonical double-exchange limit \cite{Solovyev1999}, non-Stoner continuum \cite{Kaplan2001}, spin-wave and $1/S$-expansion \cite{Wang1998,Vogt2001,Shannon2002,Schwabe2009,Frakulla2024}, and strong spin–lattice/orbital coupling \cite{Furukawa1999,Hotta1999,Hotta2000,Khaliullin2000,Hotta2001,Woods2001,Krivenko2004,Endoh2005}.
 Importantly, the latter is consistent with the experimental finding \cite{Fernandez1998,Dai2000,Ye2006,Ye2007} of the importance of Jahn–Teller phonons.
-However, as we show below, in the full quantum model (i.e., with $S=1/2$ localized moments), the unusual features of excitations above double-exchange ferromagnets are reproduced with the "simple" Kondo-like model without Jahn–Teller distortion.
+However, as shown below, in the full quantum model (i.e., with $S=1/2$ localized moments), the unusual features of excitations above double-exchange ferromagnets are reproduced with the "simple" Kondo-like model without Jahn–Teller distortion.

 In the context of multiorbital systems, ferromagnetic ordering also appears in other materials.
 Recently, much interest has been dedicated to the orbital-selective Mott phase in iron pnictides or ruthenates in which the ferromagnetically ordered phase can appear \cite{Koster2012,Georges2013,Fernandes2016,Mancini2017}, and to the coexistence of ferromagnetism and superconductivity in heavy-fermion materials \cite{Dikin2011,Bao2022,Wu2024}.
 An example of the latter is the exciting discovery \cite{Ran2019} of spin-triplet superconductivity in the U(Te,Ge)$_{2}$ family of materials.
 Finally, it is worth noting that non-equilibrium setups (i.e., pump-probe spectroscopy) can also induce a state with coexistent ferromagnetic and superconducting order in multiorbital Hubbard-Kanamori models \cite{Atsushi2018,Sujay2024}.
 In this context, we will show that even in systems without localized spin moments, the overall behavior is akin to the one described in the Kondo-lattice considerations.